abhi-deshpande/maha-climate/README.md

 1. Indeed, there is a climate change seen over Maharashtra State, mainly due to rising overall temperatures.
 2. Rising temperatures have increased low pressure tendencies and overall rainfall, and there is a drastic contrast seen between Konkan and Marathwada, in terms of rainfall distribution.
 3. Summer rainfall has risen and post-monsoons rainfall has a slight decreasing trend.
 This may be an indicator that monsoons are approaching the state earlier than before, and are staying a bit longer.
-4. More contrast in heating and cooling of land was seen between west and east Maharashtra, resulting areas with high normal rainfalls to receive more intense ones.
-On the other hand, areas with less normal rainfall are observing more draughts.
+4. More contrast in heating and cooling of land was seen between west and east Maharashtra, resulting in areas with high normal rainfalls to receive more intense ones.
+On the other hand, areas with less normal rainfall are observing more droughts.
 5. Overall, climate is going to be intense in upcoming decade, in terms of all seasons.

 ## References for monsoons mechanism -